We're Living in Babylon...Not Heaven.

 Are we in Babylon Today?

-Yes.
 The Church is in Babylon.

-The Church is always in Babylon.
+On this side of heaven, the Church is always in Babylon.

-One of the dangers constantly facing the Church is this: Forgetting we live in the city of man.
+One of the dangers constantly facing the Church is this: Forgetting we live in the Babylonian city of man.

 Judah was given this promise, “For I know the plans I have for you, declares the LORD, plans for welfare and not for evil, to give you a future and a hope.”
 (Jer.
 29:11)